CloudLabs-MOC/MS-500-Microsoft-365-Security/Instructions/Labs/MS500T00/LAB_AK_05_Lab1_Ex1_ATP_policies.md

 ### Task 0 - Create and Manage Groups

-1. You need to loggin into your domain controller 1 VM as the **LON-DC1\Azureuser Admin** account.
+1. You need to login into your domain controller 1 VM as the **LON-DC1\Azureuser Admin** account.

 1. In Internet Explorer browser, navigate to `https://portal.office.com/`.